Resonant level model from a Krylov perspective: Lanczos coefficients in a quadratic model

-\textit{Impact on the dynamics.\ } Finally, we investigate the impact of the structure of the Lanczos coefficients imposed by the different coupling structures discussed for the cases (i)-(iv) onto the eventual dynamics of the autocorrelation function.
-For the sake for better clarity we rescale the coupling densities $J^{a}(\omega)$ in order to render them comparable with respect to width and strength.
-The are essentially governed by the parameter $\alpha$ for
+Finally, we investigate the impact of the structure of the Lanczos coefficients imposed by the different coupling structures discussed for the cases (i)-(iv) onto the eventual dynamics of the autocorrelation function.
+For the sake of better clarity we rescale the coupling densities $J^{a}(\omega)$ in order to render them comparable with respect to width and strength.
+The former are essentially governed by the parameter $\alpha$ for

 Such rescaling will merely affect the prefactors of the respective Lanczos coefficients, but leaves the structure thereof unaltered.